amansingh82338/healthcare-patient-metrics-analysis/README.md

 2. Run `notebooks/01_data_cleaning.ipynb` to clean the data and generate the processed dataset
 3. Run `notebooks/02_exploratory_analysis.ipynb` to generate visualizations and explore key metrics

-## Key Findings
-*(To be filled in after EDA is complete)*
-- Average length of stay: TBD
-- Billing distribution insights: TBD
-- Most prevalent conditions: TBD

 ## Author
 *AMAN SINGH CHAUHAN*